rateelbahathiq/holbertonschool-shell/init_files_variables_and_expansions/README.md

 - **9-divide_and_rule** → Prints the result of `$POWER / $DIVIDE` using shell arithmetic.
 - **10-love_exponent_breath** → Prints `BREATH` raised to the power of `LOVE` using bash arithmetic (`**`).
 - **11-binary_to_decimal** → Prints the decimal value of the binary number in `$BINARY` using `echo $((2#$BINARY))`.
-- **12-combinations** → Prints all two-letter lowercase combinations from a–z in alphabetical order, excluding `oo`..
+- **12-combinations** → Prints all two-letter lowercase combinations from a–z in alphabetical order, excluding `oo`
+- **13-print_float** → Prints the value of the environment variable NUM with two decimal places...